AxiansITSecurity/Restsh/docs/Tutorials/F5DeclarativeWAF.rst

 **Enforce Attack Signatures**:

-If you have enabled "Signature Staging" all signatures are in staging after policy creation.
+If you have enabled "Signature Staging", all signatures are in staging after policy creation.

 .. code:: sh